-Ticket prices will range from $109 to $199.
+Ticket prices will range from $99 to $199 depending on the date.
 The event dates are:

 *Walt Disney World Annual Passholders and Disney Vacation Club members may purchase specially priced tickets (save $10 per ticket) for select dates.

-- The after-hours event will take place on 37 select nights throughout August, September, and October.
+- The after-hours event will take place on select nights throughout August, September, and October.

 - It will be held after normal park hours from 7:00 PM to midnight.
 Guests will be allowed to enter as early as 4:00 PM.

 - Enjoy the musical stylings of The Cadaver Dans Barbershop Quartet.

 - The popular Boo-To-You Halloween Parade is returning this season.